dspetukhov/data-quality-automated-evaluator/README.md

 #### `target_column`

-This value defines the column in data to calculate target average, which is class balance in machine learning binary classification problems.
+This value defines column in data to calculate target average, which is class balance in machine learning binary classification problems.
 The calculation result will be shown in the `Overview` section of the markdown report.

-If data contain `target_column` it will be picked up to calculate target average.
-So it is possible to make `target_column` via `transformations` and do not specify value explicitly in this configuration section.
+If data contain `target_column` column, it will be picked up to calculate target average.
+So it is not necessary to specify this value explicitly in this configuration section, it is possible to get `target_column` via `transformations`.

 It is also not obligatory to specify this value at all.

 #### `columns_to_exclude`